gontijol/gontijol/README.md

 # Hi 👋

-I am a computer science student and a intern developer at Byebnk.
+I am a computer science student and a developer at Byebnk.
 - 🌱 I’m currently learning Flutter, React, and GO!.
 - 🤝 I’m looking to collaborate on mobile projects.